Filippinifra/crypto-tracker/README.md

 ### Logics for app:

-The user can create an account, login, and reset their password.
+The user can create an account, login, and reset their password.<br />
-When logged in or out, the user has access to an info page (how the software works).
+When logged in or out, the user has access to an info page (how the software works).<br />
 A logged-in user can access a dashboard (home) that allows him to:

 - Calculate his profit/loss by setting a total vest.